 Dwight Brandenburg, the farm's self-proclaimed computer whiz, punches a few keys on the computer in an office adjacent to the milking parlor and the screen fills with information about a cow.
-It can tell how many days it has been since she calved, or how much milk she gave that morning -- to within a tenth of a pound.
+It can tell how many days it has been since she calved, or how much milk she gave that morning.

 "This is important," Charles Brandenburg, Dwight's father and owner of the farm, said of the milk weight reading.
 "If production drops off you can pick up on it immediately.
 You know if she has a problem.
 She may be sick."

 And if there's a health problem, such as mastitis, an udder infection, it's easy to handle.
 Just punch that information into the computer, and the next time the cow makes its way to the milker, the computer will set off a flashing light that reminds the farmer to set her milk aside.

 Charles Brandenburg could keep such information in his head back in the 1940s when he started milking cows -- there were dTC only 15 cows in the herd.
 Today, the Brandenburgs milk 650 Holsteins, and after awhile they pretty much look alike.

 But the computer "sees" each one differently.
 As a cow moves into the milking parlor, an antenna in the doorway identifies it by its transponder and activates the electronic sensor at the milker where the cow will stop.
 The sensor tells the computer the cow's identification number and the amount of milk it gives.

 Unlike the experimental milker being tested by the University of Maryland, workers at Char Mar Dairy must place the suction cups on the cow.
 But when the cow is finished, the milker automatically releases and draws back into position to await the next cow.